 If you’d prefer not to use Smart Slider and instead use another slider plugin or perhaps a widget like SiteOrigin’s own Hero widget, follow these steps:

-Choose the page you’d like to insert the slider into and edit it.
+Choose the page you’d like to insert the slider and edit it.
 If you’re not editing AppearanceHome Page and instead are editing a regular page, click on the Page Builder tab to get started.
-Once in the Page Builder interface, click the Add Row button and use the Set row layout field to select 1 column, click Insert.
+Once in the Page Builder interface, click the Add Row button and use the Set row layout field to select 1 column; click Insert.
 Next, make your row fullscreen width by clicking the wrench icon then Edit RowLayoutRow LayoutFull Width Stretched, you’ll also need to set the Padding field above to

 If you’d like to insert another slider plugin that produces a shortcode we recommend inserting the default Text widget and pasting your shortcode into the content field.